poligenius/PersonalWebsite/src/data/about.md

 # Things that I like

 - Cooking (I really love cooking for friends, in particular I like to experiment complex recipes with dough and sourdough like Pizza and Panettone.
-Have a look at some of my "creations" in the gallery!)
+Have a look at some of my "creations" in the gallery!).
-- Preparing cocktails and wine tastings
+- Preparing cocktails and wine tastings.
-- Solve puzzles and play board games (I go crazy for escape rooms)
+- Solve puzzles and play board games (I go crazy for escape rooms).
 - Sports (I've been lucky enough to have practiced a wide array of sports over the years, including beach volley, tennis, soccer, basketball, skiing, swimming, and padel.
-Unfortunately, I'm terrible at each and every one of them...)
+Unfortunately, I'm terrible at each and every one of them).
-- Playing the piano (I have taken piano lessons for 6 years, so feel free to chat me for a jam session, but please don't ask me to sing eheh)
+- Playing the piano (I have taken piano lessons for 6 years, so feel free to chat me for a jam session, but please don't ask me to sing eheh).
-- Nerd stuff (videogames, anime, manga and Star Wars)
+- Nerd stuff (videogames, anime, manga and Star Wars).
-- Movies and tv series
+- Movies and tv series.
-- [Photography](https://www.instagram.com/marcobalenoo/) (I always travel with my Nikon in order to take pictures of the beautiful places and peoples that I have the pleasure to visit, in 2015 I won Liliana Urtamonti [still nature](https://www.instagram.com/p/1Ql0DrivyoekSE2An1JIdCRMaRkLcDW62WAho0/) photography contest)
+- [Photography](https://www.instagram.com/marcobalenoo/) (I always travel with my Nikon in order to take pictures of the beautiful places and peoples that I have the pleasure to visit, in 2015 I won Liliana Urtamonti [still nature](https://www.instagram.com/p/1Ql0DrivyoekSE2An1JIdCRMaRkLcDW62WAho0/) photography contest).
-- Financial independence
+- Financial independence.

 # Travel